 Mom’s Jumbo Dinner Rolls

-5 from 50 votes
+5 from 59 votes

 This post may contain affiliate links.
 Please read our disclosure policy.

 My mom has been making this homemade dinner rolls recipe for years and they’re absolutely divine.
-They make your house small amazing and the recipe makes perfectly soft and fluffy jumbo dinner rolls.
+They make your house smell amazing and the recipe makes perfectly soft and fluffy jumbo dinner rolls.
 The dough is extra soft and tender thanks to the addition of butter, milk, and eggs!
 So tasty and perfect for your Thanksgiving or Christmas dinner table.

-golden shiny dinner rolls hot out of the oven still in the pan with butter on top
+golden shiny dinner rolls hot out of the oven still in the pan with butter on top.

 This dinner roll recipe makes big, fluffy dinner rolls that your whole family will love to eat.
 They simply turn out great every time.
 My mom has a handful of recipes that she’s “known for,” and this, my friends, is her nearly famous dinner roll recipe.
 She makes it for all the major holidays and family functions, and when she flies out west to visit all the grandbabies, we always request a batch of her famous dinner rolls.
 They are the stuff childhood memories are made of.